kennethdean2010/Jamf-Interaction-Toolkit/README.md

 # Jamf-Interaction-Toolkit

-I'll have a more pmprehensive readme later
+I'll have a more comprehensive readme later

 You can uses this verison right off the bat for testing.